MihailJP/fontforge-variable-font/README.md

 Shows a dialog where you can set output file name and other options.

+In order to build a variable font, SFD must be converted into UFO and create a designspace document.
+This plugin will do this first, and then required modification.
+The required files will be created in a temporary directory, and deleted after everything is done.
+So users won't see intermediate files.

+Fontforge may export with ``postscriptIsFixedPitch`` flag clear when it should be set.
+The plugin checks if monospaced font is intended and fix the flag.
+Unlike Fontforge itself, only U+0020 to U+007E will be checked their width, because combining marks may have zero width even for monospaced fonts.

+In a feature file, 'aalt' feature is specially treated.
+Fontforge may export incompatible 'aalt' feature (concretely 'script' or 'language' instructions must not be included unlike other features.)
+This function fix this first.

+Currently available options:

+- Remove nested refs: Tell fontmake to decompose nested references into simple ones.
+Nested references are known to cause problems in certain environments.

 > [!IMPORTANT]
 > You need all masters open before you use this menu item.
 Also, make
 > sure the family name is consistent among the masters, or such masters